ING: Russia’s current account stabilises despite higher oil prices

 Russia's preliminary balance of payments estimate for the first 10 months of 2021 suggests little change in the current account surplus in October compared to the 3Q21 monthly average.
 That, however, did not prevent the ruble from showing a noticeable 2.2% appreciation against the US dollar and 3.8% against the euro.

-Based on the monthly central bank estimates (subject to subsequent revisions), the current account surplus totalled $12.3b in October ($94.4b year-to-date), which is close to the $13.6b monthly average seen in 3Q21.
-We expected October numbers to stay in the $10-15b range, so we take the actual result as strong but largely neutral.
-Nevertheless, we note that the current account surplus is stable despite a noticeable increase in the average monthly Urals price from $70-73/bbl in 3Q21 to $81/bbl in October.
+Based on the monthly central bank estimates (subject to subsequent revisions), the current account surplus totalled $12.3bn in October ($94.4bn year to date), which is close to the $13.6bn monthly average seen in 3Q21.
+We expected October numbers to stay in the $10-15bn range, so we take the actual result as strong but largely neutral.
+Nevertheless, we note that the current account surplus is stable despite a noticeable increase in the average monthly Urals price from $70-73 per barrel in 3Q21 to $81/bbl in October.
 Moreover, the preliminary non-CIS imports data (covers 90% of the total merchandise imports) suggests no material uptick in October.
 Several conclusions could be made here, both positive and negative.

 The positive takeaway is that exports may have yet to catch up with the spot prices, as delivery contract prices tend to lag behind (Figure 2).
-Also, as fuel accounts for only 48% of Russia's merchandise exports (based on the Central Bank of Russia's 9M21 data), overall exports should also benefit from price growth in other commodities, such as metals (19% of exports, based on Federal Customs' data).
+Also, as fuel accounts for only 48% of Russia's merchandise exports (based on the Central Bank of Russia's 9M21 data), overall exports should also benefit from price growth in other commodities such as metals (19% of exports, based on Federal Customs' data).

-The negative takeaway is that imports of goods and services are going to catch up, too, due to the reopening of foreign travel destinations and the recent ruble strengthening against the US dollar and euro (EU accounts for 33% of Russia's imports of goods).
+The negative takeaway is that imports of goods and services are going to catch up too, due to the reopening of foreign travel destinations and the recent ruble strengthening against the US dollar and euro (EU accounts for 33% of Russia's imports of goods).
 As a result, the monthly current account surplus is unlikely to show any further expansion from the current levels, at least in the near term.

-Looking at the broader balance of payments composition, it appears that the ruble may have been supported last month by restrained FX purchases of $4.4b and a deceleration in the net private capital outflow, to $6.8b in October from the $11.3b average seen in 3Q21 (year-to-date net private capital outflow is $65.7b).
+Looking at the broader balance of payments composition, it appears that the ruble may have been supported last month by restrained FX purchases of $4.4bn and a deceleration in the net private capital outflow, to $6.8bn in October from the $11.3bn average seen in 3Q21 (ytd net private capital outflow is $65.7bn).

 On FX intervention, as a reminder, these are also playing catch up, with $7.2bn announced for November, sterilising the excess fuel revenues of the budget.